WarmUpTill/SceneSwitcher/BUILDING.md

 );
 ```
 ## External dependencies
-If your intention is to add macro functionality which depends on external libraries, which is likely not to exist on all user setups, try to follow the examples under `src/macro-external`.
+If your intention is to add macro functionality which depends on external libraries, which is likely not to exist on all user setups, have a look at the folders in the `plugins/` directory, which are not named base.
-These are basically plugins themselves that get attempted to be loaded on startup of the advanced scene switcher.
+For example `plugins/video` will only be loaded if the `OpenCV` dependencies are met.